chullhwan-song/OLD-Deep-Image-Retrieval/README.md

 ## My Experiements

 ##### notify
-* These results show the best performance among the models generated during training.
+* These results show only the best results for each set of assessments among the results of applying the model generated during training.
+In other words, it is not the result of all the best evaluation sets in a particular model.
 * In case of npair loss, normalization is not performed in the last layer.
 The reason was not learned.
 * using tensorflow
 * P of the gem was fixed at 3.
 In the future, I plan to continue tuning around 3. > [hint](https://github.com/lyakaap/Landmark2019-1st-and-3rd-Place-Solution/issues/7)